 Interest and dividends paid out and collected via a Belgian financial institution are, in principle, subject to a flat-rate tax of 30%.
-Interest from ordinary savings accounts is exempted from taxation up to a limit of EUR 960 (income year 2018).
+Interest from ordinary savings accounts is exempted from taxation up to a limit of EUR 980 (income year 2019).
 Any interest exceeding this amount is subject to tax at a rate of 15%.
-As of income year 2018, dividend payments are exempted for the first EUR 640.
+Dividend payments are exempted for the first EUR 800.

 Foreign interest and dividends collected abroad by resident taxpayers must be declared in their annual tax return for the net amount (after the deduction of the foreign tax withheld at source), and the flat-rate tax is paid on assessment.
 Please note that pursuant to an arrest of the European Court of Justice, communal taxes should no more be applied on these foreign interest and dividends.

 For residents of Belgium, communal taxes are levied at rates varying from 0% to 9% of the income tax due.
 The average rate being 7%.
 For non-residents, a flat surcharge of 7% is due.
 In some cases, communal taxes may also be levied on exempted foreign-source income.